 To measure the level of interest that a B2B prospect is likely to manifest for your offer, you can also:

 - You go to the sites of job offers, to see if the prospect is currently in the recruitment phase, and especially to see for which departments he recruits.

 - If the company is public: analyze the annual reports, to identify the challenges formulated by the company.

 It is also interesting to determine the level of knowledge of the prospect vis-à-vis your services or products.
-Has he already visited your website, read articles from your blog, subscribed to your newsletter, did he post articles related to your offer on his channels, especially on social networks?
-The more a prospect has knowledge of the type of solutions you are marketing, the more value he or she has for your business – that is, chances of becoming customers.
+Has he already visited your website, read articles from your blog, subscribe to your newsletter, did he post articles related to your offer on his channels, especially on social networks?
+The more a B2B prospecting has knowledge of the type of solutions you are marketing, the more value he or she has for your business - that is, chances of becoming customers.
 You can also rank your prospects based on their level of knowledge of your offer.

-You now know how to classify your prospects.
-Let’s focus now more on the issue of lead prioritization.
+You now know how to classify your B2B prospects.
+Let's focus now more on the issue of lead prioritization.

 Site Creation - Custom Pricing

 La Fabrique du Net has developed a recommendation engine that allows you to obtain a free detailed price estimate and a selection of software and providers tailored to your needs for website creation.